-4.3.38 Finally, the Committee discussed using an effect estimate of 0.85 - the RR of hip fracture observed in the whole TROPOS population.
-It noted the DSU's advice that, in the absence of a robust demonstration of differential benefit in one or more subgroup of a trial, it is most appropriate to rely on an intention-to-treat analysis of the whole trial population (see section 4.1.48).
+4.3.38 Finally, the Committee discussed using an effect estimate of 0.85 the RR of hip fracture observed in the whole TROPOS population.
+It noted the DSU's advice that, in the absence of a robust demonstration of differential benefit in one or more subgroup of a trial, it is most appropriate to rely on an intention-to-treat analysis of the whole trial population (see section 4.1.54).
 Having concluded that it had not seen evidence of a differential benefit for a specific subgroup in TROPOS, and having rejected the use of the alternative values 0.64 and 1.00 for the whole population, the Committee concluded it had no reason to depart from this principle.
 It therefore concluded that an RR of 0.85 represented the most appropriate estimate of effect for strontium ranelate in preventing hip fractures in postmenopausal women with osteoporosis.
-As a result, the Committee agreed that the Assessment Group had been correct to use an RR of 0.85 in its cost-effectiveness calculations to
+As a result, the Committee agreed that the Assessment Group had been correct to use an RR of 0.85 in its cost-effectiveness calculations to reflect the effect of strontium ranelate in reducing the rate of hip fractures (see section 4.2.8).

-- reflect the effect of strontium ranelate in reducing the rate of hip fractures (see section 4.2.7). - 4.3.39 The Committee concluded that strontium ranelate can be recommended for women who are unable to comply with the special instructions for the administration of alendronate and either risedronate or etidronate, or have a contraindication to or are intolerant of alendronate and either risedronate or etidronate, and who have a combination of T-score, age and number of independent clinical risk factors for fracture where treatment with strontium ranelate resulted in an ICER less than £20,000 per QALY gained without the consideration of identification costs, as outlined in section 4.2.26. - 4.3.40 The Committee agreed a definition of alendronate, risedronate or etidronate intolerance as: persistent upper gastrointestinal disturbance that is sufficiently severe to warrant discontinuation of treatment with alendronate or risedronate and that occurs even though the instructions for administration have been followed correctly.
+- 4.3.39 The Committee concluded that strontium ranelate can be recommended for women who are unable to comply with the special instructions for the administration of alendronate and either risedronate or etidronate, or have a contraindication to or are intolerant of alendronate and either risedronate or etidronate, and who have a T-score of -2.5 SD or below plus a combination of age and number of independent clinical risk factors for fracture where treatment with strontium ranelate resulted in an ICER of less than £30,000 per QALY gained, without the consideration of identification costs, as outlined in section 4.2.26.
+The Committee agreed that in women aged 75 years or older, where the T-score needed to make treatment cost-effective was -2.5 SD or below, a DXA scan may not be required if the clinician considers it to be clinically inappropriate or unfeasible (see 4.3.18). - 4.3.40 The Committee agreed a definition of alendronate, risedronate or etidronate intolerance as: persistent upper gastrointestinal disturbance that is sufficiently severe to warrant discontinuation of treatment and that occurs even though the instructions for administration have been followed correctly.